Capital supports budget: A closer look.

 The Capital supports budget is split into two categories: assistive technology and home modifications.

-Any device that allows you to do something that you wouldn’t be able to do without it or increase the ease or safety of things you do, is called assistive technology.
+Assistive technology is any device that allows you to do something that you wouldn’t be able to do without it or increase the ease or safety of things you do, is called assistive technology.

 Your Capital supports budget can help to cover the cost of your assistive technology, including higher-cost complex items.
 These can include specialised or custom-made pieces of technology or equipment that will help make your day-do-day life much easier.